razziel89/mdslw/README.md

   Defaults to the empty string.
 - `--ignores <IGNORES>`:
-  Space-separated list of words that end in one of `END_MARKERS` and that should be removed from the list of suppresions.
+  Space-separated list of words that end in one of `END_MARKERS` and that should be removed from the list of suppressions.
   Defaults to the empty string.
 - `--upstream <UPSTREAM>`:
   Specify an upstream auto-formatter (with args) that reads from stdin and